danieljue/matchmd5/README.md

 Note that it starts traversing from your current working directory, so if you wanted to scan your C:\, you would do from C:\
 python ./path/to/matchmd5.py ./path/to/the/md5list.txt

+-v will turn on verbose printing
+-s 1234 will skip files over 1234 bytes. (useful for skipping large files like swap files,  vm images, etc)